 Consider the good you can do; rather than the bad you cannot undo.

-Forgiving yourself is one of the most unselfish things you can do.
-Everyone around you benefits as you will have more to give to others – especially you will be more forgiving of others.
-When you forgive yourself your whole attitude to life changes and improves, your whole way of seeing other people becomes gentler, kinder, more generous and more loving.
+Forgiving yourself is one of the most generous and unselfish things you can do.
+Everyone around you benefits when you forgive yourself: you will allow more good to come into your life so you will have more to share with others (especially those closest to you.
+When you forgive yourself your whole attitude to life changes and improves, your whole way of seeing other people becomes gentler, kinder, more generous and more loving – especially you will be more forgiving of others.

 In order to forgive yourself you may need to think of a suitable way to make amends to the other person.
 Making amends can be a very good thing to do, but watch out for self punishment disguised as remorse.
 Making amends, or even thinking about making amends, should normally bring you a feeling of relief.
 If it does not then it might be that some form self-harm, or self punishment in disguise.
 Making amends may cost you; but it should not harm you.